• Blog

 Sources of bad data

-Bad data can originate from various sources, including human errors during data entry, or software-related issues.
+Bad data can originate from a number of sources, including human errors during data entry, or software-related issues.
 For example, point-of-origin errors commonly occur when data is entered or recorded by individuals, leading to inaccuracies.
 Additionally, software-related factors such as data structure inconsistencies or format mismatches can contribute to bad data.

 It's important to recognize these sources and be aware of how easily poor data can infiltrate systems.